experiandataquality/aperture-data-studio-sdk/README.md

         .build())
 ```

 Sometimes, chaining on-value-changed events can be confusing, especially if a step property's value can be updated by multiple step properties.
-It might be hard to trace how a step property's value been set.
-On-value-changed event chaining cannot be turn off.
+It might be hard to trace how a step property's value has been set.
+On-value-changed event chaining cannot be turned off.
 However, there is a workaround using the `getChangedByStepPropertyId()` method.

 ``` java
 .addStepProperty(stepPropertyBuilder -> stepPropertyBuilder